Legislative Tracker

 Resolution reaffirming the United States' unwavering support for Ukraine's sovereignty, independence, and territorial integrity in the face of Russia's ongoing aggression.

-Why it matters: A formal congressional declaration that the U.S. stands with Ukraine sends an unmistakable signal to both Kyiv and Moscow that American support is not contingent on any single administration's position.
+Why It Matters: A formal congressional declaration that the U.S. stands with Ukraine sends an unmistakable signal to both Kyiv and Moscow that American support is not contingent on any single administration's position.

 Progress